How did the Irish survive the potato famine?

 Why did they rely so heavily on potatoes?

-(an illustration of soldiers throwing people out their homes, and destroying it so they couldn’t come back, a common sign for the thousands who couldn’t afford their rents)
+(an illustration of soldiers throwing people out of their homes, and destroying them so they couldn’t come back, a common thing to happen for the thousands who couldn’t afford their rent)

-Grain took a very long time to harvest and process, which meant working full-time on the landlord’s fields, which meant they had little time for their crops.
+Grain took a very long time to harvest and process which meant they had to work full-time on the landlord’s fields, this left them with little time for their crops.
 Potatoes produce more food in terms of weight for the amount of space they take up and are much easier to grow than many other crops.
 This was why people relied so heavily on them and also didn’t want any grain they grew to be taken as part of the landlord’s taxes.

 What about the other crops?